sofieditmer/syllaview/README.md

-# SyllaView: A Tool to Assist University Students in Gaining an Overview of Their Syllabus
+# *SyllaView:* A Tool to Assist University Students in Gaining an Overview of Their Syllabus

 ## Description

-This repository contains the scripts and resources for the exam project of Human Computer Interaction (HCI) course at Aarhus University, Cognitive Science Master's Degree.
+This repository contains the scripts and resources for the exam project of the Human Computer Interaction (HCI) course at Aarhus University, Cognitive Science Master's Degree.

-**Abstract**

 ## Repository Structure

 ```
 |-- src/                         # Directory for python scripts
-    |-- notebooks/              # Directory for notebooks used for data preprocessing
-    |-- grid_search.py          # Script for grid search of linear regression and neural network parameters
+    |-- app.py                   # Python script for the main interface of SyllaView
-    |-- sentiment_prediction.py # Script for model evaluation on test data and sentiment prediction
-    |-- lexicon_evaluation.py   # Script for lexicon evaluation of sentiment classification task
+    |-- pages/                   # Folder containing the python scripts for the different pages of SyllaView

-|-- utils/                      # Directory for utility scripts
+        |-- about.py             # Python script for the About page
-    |-- data_utils.py           # Utility functions for data processing
+        |-- homepage.py          # Python script for the hompage of SyllaView
-    |-- model_utils.py          # Utility functions for model training and evaluation
+        |-- create_syllaview.py  # Python script for the SyllaView page
-    |-- linear_regression.py    # Linear regression class
-    |-- neural_network.py       # Neural network class
-    |-- classification_utils.py # Utility functions for sentiment classification
+        |-- utils.py             # Utility functions
-    |-- twittertokens.py        # Defines tokens for Twitter API (not on github)

 |-- README.md
-|-- requirements.txt            # Dependencies to run scripts and notebooks
+|-- requirements.txt            # Dependencies to run scripts
-|-- install_requirements.txt     # Bash script to install dependencies and language models
+|-- install_requirements.txt    # Bash script to install dependencies and SpaCy language model
 ```

-The files described in the repository structure, which are not on GitHub can be provided on request.

 ## Usage